iverks/crysm/pets-guide/tutorial.typ

 #note[Possible issue][The tilt axis is unknown][
   If the tilt axis is unknown and can't be guessed from observing the path of the Ewald sphere over the images, "Global search for tilt axis position $omega$" can be enabled.
   Sometimes this finds a local minimum instead.
-Then it might be better to do many local searches from several initial guesses, for example every #qty(10, "degree") or #qty(20, "degree").
+  If that is the case, it might be better to do many local searches from several initial guesses, for example every #qty(10, "degree") or #qty(20, "degree").
 ]

 == Peak analysis <section:peak-analysis>